filecoin-project/devgrants/README.md

 # Filecoin Devgrants

-> **Wave 7 grant proposals are due March 31, 2021 for priority consideration.
+> **Wave 8 dev grant proposals are due June 30, 2021 for priority consideration.
 We will continue to evaluate new proposals after that deadline as capacity allows.**

 > Learn about Waves 4 & 5 projects and Gitcoin Grants for Filecoin here in this [Filecoin blogpost](https://filecoin.io/blog/filecoin-dev-grants-wave-4-5-gitcoin/).